ElsaB/impact-annotator/README.md

 $ git clone https://github.com/ElsaB/impact-annotator.git
 ```

-The repository was written and tested under `R 3.5.1` and `R 3.2.3`.
+The repository was written and tested under `R 3.5.1` and `R 3.2.3`, working with Jupyter Notebook.
 To work with this repository please:

 * Make sure to have the following R packages installed:
 	* `tidyverse`